 With that said, the further along in my sobriety and recovery journey I go, the more I see how much my underlying issues and past traumas have played a role in leading me to where I am today.

-Knowing that Relay takes this approach so seriously that their founder delivers a video message on it when you sign up, immediately puts Relay at the top of porn recovery and porn blocking apps and programs.
+Knowing that Relay takes this approach so seriously—that the founder delivers a video message about it when you sign up—immediately puts Relay at the top of porn recovery and porn blocking apps and programs.

 Rogers concludes the video message with, “We’re not just here to help you quit a behavior, but to help you become a healthier, whole version of yourself.”

-These words are not just fluff, as you soon will see.
+These words are not just fluff, as you’ll soon see.

 A debatable issue about the Relay sign-up process